agd1021/downstream-pour-point/README.md

 Python toolbox for ArcMap Desktop with example data

 ## Prepared for the peer-reviewed publication:
 Drayer, A. N., Guzy, J. C., & Price, S. J. (2020).
-Factors Influencing the Occupancy and Abundance of Streamside Salamander (Ambystoma barbouri) in Kentucky Streams.
+Factors Influencing the Occupancy and Abundance of Streamside Salamander (<i>Ambystoma barbouri</i>) in Kentucky Streams.
 Journal of Herpetology, 54(3), 299-305. doi:10.1670/19-015

 ## Summary
 To estimate the impact of land use and land cover on salamander occupancy along a stream network in Kentucky, herpetologists needed to measure percentage of land uses within local watersheds around survey point locations.
 A "local" watershed around a stream sampling site, in this case, was the watershed of all tributaries with a Strahler Order less than or equal to the Strahler Order of the sampled stream.
 The tool "DownstreamPourPoints" locates the confluence downstream of a survey site at which the Strahler Order increases along the given stream network.
 The output location can be used as a pour point to construct a local watershed.